City of Dublin ETB International Desk

 The City of Dublin ETB International Desk is an education support and innovation service where the focus is on not only learning from international experiences but also contributing and disseminating to it.
 Its vision is to generate and create a culture of innovation and creativity in collaboration with City of Dublin ETB schools, colleges and centres and generate partnerships and networks at local, national and international levels.

-Many City of Dublin ETB schools, colleges and centers participate in international project work that is supported by the International Desk.
+Many City of Dublin ETB schools, colleges and centres participate in international project work that is supported by the International Desk.
 Funding is provided by Leargas, the government body in Ireland with responsibility for the management and distribution of European funding currently known as the Erasmus+ Programme.

 Erasmus+ Programmes are mainly in the areas of Vocational Education and Training (VET) and the Adult Education sectors and are defined as Key Action One Projects (KA1).
 As a result of Erasmus+ many City of Dublin ETB students experience an overseas work experience placement as part of their programme/course.